thechromosomes/alphapixels/README.md

 # alphaPixels
 ## this project is completely dedicated to my brother's art of photography...
 100% appreciation is dedicated to bootstrap...
-LIVE DEMO.